bolliebrain/pearceys-picnics/README.md

 ## **Credits**

 ### Code
-- Hero Image - Love running
+- Hero Image Zoom feature: the zoom and coding was inspired by the Love Running content.
-- locations - loosely inspired from love running
+- Locations spots: this was loosely inspired by the Love Running content.
+- Ideals and Locations flex box: the coding was based on guidance learnings from course mentor Elaine Broche.

 ### Media
-- The icons in the homepage ideals section and footer were taken from [Font Awesome](https://fontawesome.com)
+- The icons in the ideals, and footer section were taken from [Font Awesome](https://fontawesome.com)
 - The fonts were imported from  [Google Fonts](https://fonts.google.com)

-All images were downloaded from [Pikwizard](https://pikwizard.com) and [Rawpixel](https://www.rawpixel.com):
+All images were downloaded from [Pikwizard](https://pikwizard.com) and [Rawpixel](https://www.rawpixel.com) :

 - <a href="https://github.com/bolliebrain/pearceys-picnics/blob/main/README.md"> Main hero image photo